On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

 \section{Numerical experiments}

 In this section we present numerical experiments with the four iterative methods summarized in Table~\ref{tabsum} applied to linear algebraic systems of the form \eqref{eqn:dHDAE-lin-sys}, which come from different cases discussed in Section~\ref{sec:examples}.
-All experiments were carried out in MATLAB R2021a on a PC with 4 cores (Intel i7-8550U CPU at 1.8 GHz) and 16 GB RAM.
+All experiments were carried out in MATLAB R2019b on a cluster with an AMD EPYC 7302 16-Core Processor and 512GB memory.